jones58/typespotting/README.md

 - Add sound effects for win/lose to make the game more interactive.

-- Sound on off button for those who don't want backing music.
+- Sound on/off button for those who don't want backing music.

 - Setting high score with save to local storage